-- Create consistent and comparative data among departments for determining funding allocations and targets for addressing renewal as a part of operating or capital budgets. - Deliver a cost model to each department with associated staff training so that facilities renewal and deferred maintenance needs can be updated annually and progress in meeting those needs can be measured. - Provide a planning tool for departmental use which provides a useful life "systems" profile of each building as a way of predicting future funding needs or packaging projects to leverage fund sources. - Develop a credible model to assess needs consistently and to focus on total funding needs and strategies.
+- Create consistent and comparative data among departments for determining funding allocations and targets for addressing renewal as a part of operating or capital budgets. - department with associated staff training so that facilities renewal and deferred maintenance needs can be updated annually and progress in meeting those needs can be measured. - Provide a planning tool for departmental use which provides a useful life "systems" profile of each building as a way of predicting future funding needs or packaging projects to leverage fund sources. - Develop a credible model to assess needs consistently and to focus on total funding needs and strategies.